xiaolai/regular-investing-in-box/docs/en/README.md

 Over the years, collecting analogies has become a hobby of mine.
 Even though it's been so long that I don't remember where this analogy came from, it's still my favorite, bar none.
 Regarding the the results of education, I have come up with another extremely accurate analogy, and I call it "the Mirror Effect":

->The world in the mirror and the world outside of the mirror look the same, but actually they are reversed.
+>The world in the mirror and the world outside of the mirror look the same, but they are actually reversed.

 Do you see?
 It's the same price drop, but in the world outside of the mirror all of the black horses immediately run away, all of the white horses run away in fear, and the driver loses control.
 But in the world inside the mirror?
 The black horse stays still, the white horse is happy, and the driver is in control.

 The Mirror Effect can be seen all over the investing space.
-For instance, almost every stock market around the world is legally required to post a notice like this in a clearly visible location:
+For instance, almost every stock market around the world is legally required to post a notice something like this in a clearly visible location:

 >Investing involves risk!
 Please make decisions carefully!

-Of course, there are many true stories about the risk of investing that have been passed down: Newton losing it all in the market, Churchill's investing failures, or a group of Nobel laureates with huge market losses.
-And most of us have stories of friends or relatives who have lost everything due to trading.
+Of course, many true stories about the risk of investing have been passed down over time: Newton losing it all in the market, Churchill's investing failures, or a group of Nobel laureates with huge market losses.
+Most of us also have stories of friends or relatives who have lost everything trading.

-According to JP Morgan's statistics, since 1980 more than 40% of all stocks have experienced a loss of 70% or more.
+According to JP Morgan's statistics, since 1980 more than 40% of all stocks have at one time or another experienced a loss of 70% or more.
 So the stock market does sound quite dangerous!
 However, Wharton Professor [Jeremy Siegel's](https://en.wikipedia.org/wiki/Jeremy_Siegel) [data](https://knowledge.wharton.upenn.edu/article/jeremy-siegel-on-why-stocks-are-and-will-remain-the-best-bet/) tells a different story:

 ![Figure33](../images/Figure33.png)

-Siegal looks at historical data from 1802 to 2012 and found that for any given ten-year period, stocks performed better than cash *80%* of the time.
+Siegal looked at historical data from 1802 to 2012 and found that for any given ten-year period, stocks performed better than cash *80%* of the time.
 Furthermore, stocks performed better than stocks over every twenty-year period.
 Stocks also performed much better than gold, which many people think of as a safe asset.
-Contrary to many people's intuition, which is that stocks are the riskiest asset, stocks performed best over the long term, with annualized returns of 6.6% over 210 years.
+Contrary to many people's intuition, which is that stocks are the riskiest asset, stocks performed better than other assets over the long term, with annualized returns of 6.6% over 210 years.
 Cash, which people tend to think of as the safest asset, actually had negative real returns of -1.4%.
-When you see these numbers, you should think to yourself, Where is risk the greatest?
+When you see these numbers, you should think to yourself, "Where is risk the greatest?"
 In the stock market?
 Or out of the stock market?

 >Based on this "discovery", Professor Siegal published a book entitled, *[Stocks for the Long Run: The Definitive Guide to Financial Market Returns & Long-Term Investment Strategies](https://www.amazon.com/gp/product/B00GWSXX26/ref=dbs_a_def_rwt_hsch_vapi_tkin_p1_i0)*, which as of 2014 was on its fifth printing.